danielmkraus/application-insights-spring-boot-tracker/README.md

 ## How it works

-The system integrates a  [Spring AOP](https://docs.spring.io/spring-framework/reference/core/aop.html) aspect to monitor Spring calls, recording their execution time.
+The system integrates a [Spring AOP](https://docs.spring.io/spring-framework/reference/core/aop.html) bean post processor to create a proxy that tracks Spring bean calls, recording their execution time.
 These details are then transmitted to Azure Application Insights utilizing their SDK for further analysis and monitoring.

 ## Usage